How much does it cost to trek the Manaslu Circuit?

 Transportation Cost for Manalsu Circuit Trek

 The Manaslu trek begins from Arughat or Sotikhola and ends at either Tal or Besisahar.
-You have to drive through the off-beat roads by taking a local bus or hiring a private jeep.
+You must drive through the off-beat roads by taking a local bus or hiring a private jeep.
 The cost of transportation depends on which medium you choose.
 Here is the detail regarding the transportation cost:

 Kathmandu to Soti Khola via Arughat